In addition to teaching the courses below, Dr. Webb is also the Director of the URI Marine Biology Program.

 Bio 512 Evolution and Diversity of Fishes (Spring 2018; offered with Bio 412, see above).

 BIO 593 Topics in Biological Sciences – Sensory Biology of Vertebrates – This course examines the anatomy, physiology, development, and evolution of the sensory systems in vertebrates.
 This course should be of interest to students interested in organismal biology, evolution, animal behavior, functional morphology and neurobiology.
 The course will consist of lectures, student presentations, and student-led discussions, all based on readings from the primary literature.
 While this course is aimed at graduate students, advanced undergraduates with appropriate background and/or interests are encouraged to take this course.
+This course will focus on Sensory Ecology of Fishes in its next offering.

 BIO 593 Topics in Biological Sciences – Fish Development – The study of the early life history and ontogeny of fishes is fundamental to a wide range of research disciplines including ichthyology, biological oceanography, fisheries and aquaculture, developmental biology, evolution, and ecology.
 We explore the patterns, processes, and mechanisms of fish development and their behavioral and ecological correlates through both lectures and discussions of the original scientific literature.
 This course has three goals: 1) to explore classic approaches through a study of fish embryology, larval development, and metamorphosis, 2) to examine how fish model species (zebrafish, medaka, stickleback, blind cavefish, cichlids) have contributed to our understanding of fish development, 3) to understand the interaction between ontogeny and the behavior and ecology of fish larvae (e.g., ichthyoplankton).
-A major lab project will be included.
+A lab or library project is required.
 While this course is aimed at graduate students, advanced undergraduates with appropriate background and/or interests are encouraged to take this course.